 How to Treat Your Stye at Home

-The most effective means of treating a stye and reducing your discomfort are warm wet compresses over the eyelid.
-You may make these with a wash cloth and warm water from the sink.
+Warm compress — The most effective means of treating a stye and reducing your discomfort is a warm wet compress over the eyelid.
+You may make one of these with a wash cloth and warm water from the sink.
 Never warm the washcloth in the microwave with the intent of placing it over the delicate skin of your eye as it may burn your skin.
-Test your warm compress against the skin of your wrist to ensure it’s not too hot.
+Test your warm compress against the skin of your wrist to ensure it's not too hot.

 Keep the compress over your eye for 15 minutes, three to four times each day.
 When the wet compress becomes cold, run it under warm water again.
 If it doesn't cause too much discomfort, you may massage the area while the compress is in place.

-A stye is uncomfortable and irritating, but over-the-counter painkillers do nothing to reduce the inflammation or treat the infection.
-A better option is to frequently use warm compresses and intersperse these with cool moisture to help alleviate the discomfort.
+Avoid painkillers — A stye is uncomfortable and irritating, but over-the-counter painkillers do nothing to reduce the inflammation or treat the infection.
+A better option is to frequently use warm compresses and intersperse them with cool moisture to help alleviate the discomfort.

 When to Call the Doctor